explodes/ezfacebook/README.md

 Included in the suite are:

 - Easy to use facebook settings with debug settings
 - View decorators that extract information from requests, like signed_request, and facebook graph api.
+- NEW: Middleware to apply those decorators to all functions for all defined facebook apps.
 - Facebook script template tags
 - Facebook Channel URL context variable and view
 - Facebook Settings context processors